-Meredith Tribble is in her second season as a volunteer assistant coach at the University of Alabama, assisting the Crimson Tide in middle distance, distance and cross country.
+Meredith Tribble is in her third season as a volunteer assistant coach at the University of Alabama, assisting the Crimson Tide in middle distance, distance and cross country.

-A veteran athlete, coach and trainer, Tribble brings an impressive depth of experience to the Alabama staff.
-As an assistant at Ole Miss from 2010-12, Tribble's primary emphasis was on coaching the Rebels' distance runners and serving as assistant recruiting coordinator.
-The 2011 cross country season was the best in school history for the Ole Miss women's team, as the Rebels claimed a program-best fifth-place showing at the SEC Championships.
-Logan Waites became the first female in school history to earn All-SEC cross country honors, while Katie Breathitt joined her to achieve the best two finishes in school history at the conference meet, 11th place and 15th, respectively.
+A veteran athlete, coach and trainer, Tribble has an impressive depth of coaching experience.
+As an assistant at Ole Miss from 2010-12, Tribble’s primary emphasis was on coaching the Rebels’ distance runners and serving as assistant recruiting coordinator.
+The 2011 cross country season was the best in school history for the Ole Miss women’s team, as the Rebels earned a program-best fifth-place finish at the 2011 SEC Championships.
+Logan Waites became the first female in school history to earn All-SEC cross country honors, while Katie Breathitt joined her to achieve the best two finishes in school history, 11th and 15th, respectively.
 Martin Kirui placed ninth to also earn All-SEC accolades for the men.